wikid24/ffxiv_mmd_tools_helper/README.md

 --------------

-#### Q: When I run the an animation, the arms don't line up __exactly__ to the animation or clip/collide into the head/body/other hand at certain parts.
+#### Q: When I play an animation, the arms don't line up __exactly__ to the animation or clip/collide into the head/body/other hand at certain parts.
 How do I fix this?

 A: The FFXIV bone structure isn't _exactly_ lined up with a standard MMD model's A-Pose (the 'rest pose').
 In general, FFXIV shoulders / arms / forearms / wrists are longer than a regular MMD model and it requires changes to the FFXIV bone structure.
 I've implemented an 'experimental' feature that adjusts the shoulder / arm / forearm / wrists positions.
 You'd need to run this step immediately after step 4 in the [conversion guide](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/README.md#how-to-rig-a-character-and-get-it-dancing-less-than-60-seconds-my-new-workflow):